SVA Founded as Cartoonists and Illustrators School

 SVA honors David Rhodes on his 25th anniversary as president of the College.

 The Visual Arts Gallery expands its reach to the international art community by exhibiting the work of recent graduates at leading art fairs, helping launch the careers of emerging artists from around the world.
 All proceeds from sales are turned over to the participating artists, who gain experience in curation, installation and promotion.

-The College affirms its commitment to presenting the work of students in the same area as the nation's leading artists with the relocation of the Visual Arts Gallery from SoHo to Chelsea.
+The College affirms its commitment to presenting the work of students in proximity to the nation’s leading artists by moving the Visual Arts Gallery from SoHo to Chelsea.
 The gallery opens with Beginning Here: 101 Ways, an exhibition of works by 101 artists whose career began at SVA.

-To keep up with the demand for on-campus living, SVA opens a residence hall in the bustling Lower Eastside.
-The Ludlow Residence is one of the College's five residence halls.
+To keep up with the demand for on-campus living, SVA opens a residence hall in the bustling Lower East Side.
+The ludlow Residence is the college’s fifth residence hall.